 - pain or tingling in the feet or ankles

-- athlete's foot or other foot fungal infections
+- athlete's foot or other fungal infections of the feet

 - signs of infection